Limitations of the Solo Doctor

-Firstly, motivational bias; Adam Smith wrote in 1776 it’s with self-interest that any profession or trade operates.
+Third, motivational bias: Adam Smith wrote in 1776 it’s with self-interest that any profession or trade operates.
 Sometimes incentives of the consumer and the provider line up, often they don’t.
-Relying on a single person exposes the consumer to pervasive motivational bias.
-Are physicians, dentists and surgeons more moral than butchers, brewers and bakers?
+Relying on a single person exposes the consumer to dangerous motivational bias.
+Are physicians, dentists and physiotherapists more moral than butchers, brewers and bakers?
+Read about it more here

-A simple fix is to make sure there is always a team approach to decision making.
+A potential fix is to make sure there is always a team approach to decision making.
 Each and every case should be looked over by two more people.
-This reduces the amount of bias and limitations of individual cognition by some margin.
-The motivational bias and the error rates of a team would be far, far less than an individual dentist or GP diagnosing and treating solo.
+This reduces the amount of bias and limitations of individual cognition.
+This is especially true if the individuals look at the cases independently and have diverse expertise.
+The biggest challenge to achieving this is coordination and extra time taken to assess/verify others work.

 BDS Otago, NZ